A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Mathematical setting and numerical method

-Let us first perform the space approximation of problem \eqref{model}.
-We start by discretizing our domain $\Omega$ by a finite triangulation.
+For the space approximation of problem \eqref{model}, we start by discretising our domain $\Lambda$ by a finite triangulation.
 Let $\mathcal{T}_h$ be a triangulation with maximal length $h$.
-Let $V_h \subset V$ denote the space of continuous functions that are piecewise linear over the triangulation $\mathcal{T}_h$.
-We consider the projection $P_h$ defined from $H=L^2(\Omega)$ to $V_h$ by
+Let $V_h \subset V$ denotes the space of continuous and piecewise linear functions over the triangulation $\mathcal{T}_h$.
+We consider the projection $P_h$ defined from $H=L^2(\Lambda)$ to $V_h$ by

 The discrete operator $A_h : V_h\longrightarrow V_h$ is defined by